Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees: Introduction

 \section{Introduction}

-Recent efforts in improving communication efficiency for distributed learning have significantly decreased the dependency of training deep learning models on fast data center networks --- the \textit{gradient} can be compressed to lower precision or sparsified~\cite{alistarh2016qsgd,zhang2017zipml,bernstein2018signsgd,wen2017terngrad}, which speeds up training over low bandwidth networks, whereas the \textit{communication topology} can be decentralized ~\cite{koloskova2019decentralized,li2018pipe,lian2017can,lian2018asynchronous,tang2018communication,tang2018d}, which speeds up training over high latency networks.
+{ Decentralized or open collaborative training has recently attracted intensive interests~\cite{ryabinin2020towards,diskin2021distributed,borzunov2022training,ryabinin2021swarm}.
+Despite their great potential in leveraging geo-distributed powerful GPUs, the computation efficiency is severely hindered by low network bandwidth --- typically in the range of 10-400Mbps \cite{diskin2021distributed,borzunov2022training,ryabinin2021swarm}. } Recently, efforts in improving communication efficiency have significantly decreased the dependency on fast data center networks --- the \textit{gradient} can be compressed to lower precision or sparsified~\cite{alistarh2016qsgd,zhang2017zipml,bernstein2018signsgd,wen2017terngrad}, which speeds up training over low bandwidth networks, whereas the \textit{communication topology} can be decentralized ~\cite{koloskova2019decentralized,li2018pipe,lian2017can,lian2018asynchronous,tang2018communication,tang2018d}, which speeds up training over high latency networks.
 Indeed, today's state-of-the-art training systems, such as Pytorch~\cite{li13pytorch, pytorchlightning}, Horovod~\cite{sergeev2018horovod}, Bagua~\cite{gan2021bagua}, and BytePS~\cite{jiang2020unified}, already support many of these communication-efficient training paradigms.

 However, with the rise of large foundation models~\cite{DBLP:journals/corr/abs-2108-07258} (e.g., BERT \cite{devlin2018bert}, GPT-3 \cite{brown2020language}, and CLIP\cite{radford2021learning}), improving communication efficiency via compression becomes more challenging.
 Current training systems for foundation models such as Megatron~\cite{shoeybi2019megatron}, Deepspeed~\cite{rasley2020deepspeed}, and Fairscale~\cite{baines2021fairscale}, allocate different layers of the model onto multiple devices and need to communicate --- \textit{in addition to} the gradients on the models --- the \textit{activations} during the forward pass and the \textit{gradients on the activations} during the backward pass.
 Compressing these \textit{activations} leads to a very different behavior compared with compressing the gradient --- \textit{simply compressing these activations in a stochastically unbiased way will lead to biases in the gradient that cannot be measured easily or expressed in closed form}.
 This either breaks the unbiasedness assumptions made by most gradient compression results~\cite{alistarh2016qsgd,zhang2017zipml,bernstein2018signsgd,wen2017terngrad} or makes error compensation over gradient biases~\cite{tang2019doublesqueeze,tang2019deepsqueeze} difficult to adopt.